STBadman/ParkerSolarWind/README.md

 ## ParkerSolarWind

-This repository contains code which solves the hydrodynamic equations for an expanding trans-sonic flow under a spherically symmetric gravitational theory,  which is Eugene Parker's theory of the solar wind ([Parker 1958](https://ui.adsabs.harvard.edu/abs/1958ApJ...128..664P/abstract), [Parker 1960](https://ui.adsabs.harvard.edu/abs/1960ApJ...132..821P/abstract)).
+This repository contains code which solves the hydrodynamic equations for an expanding trans-sonic flow under a spherically symmetric gravitational force,  which is Eugene Parker's theory of the solar wind ([Parker 1958](https://ui.adsabs.harvard.edu/abs/1958ApJ...128..664P/abstract), [Parker 1960](https://ui.adsabs.harvard.edu/abs/1960ApJ...132..821P/abstract)).

 This code follows closely the recent derivation by [Shi et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022PhPl...29l2901S/abstract) and has greatly benefited also from the discussion in [Dakeyo et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022ApJ...940..130D/abstract).